tzechong94/yapper/README.md

 - **Vercel** handles deployment, with automatic CI/CD setup whenever changes are pushed to the GitHub repository.
 The build process automatically detects changes and deploys the latest version.
 - The database is hosted on **NeonDB**, which integrates seamlessly with PostgreSQL.

+## To run locally
+- Git clone this repo and run npm i.
+- Use your own secret keys for the environment variables. (openai, clerkjs, db url)

 ## Conclusion

 This project provides a simple but powerful AI-powered chatbot with full user authentication, chat history persistence, and a clean, modern UI.
 By using **Next.js**, **ClerkJS**, **Drizzle ORM**, and **NeonDB**, the architecture ensures scalability and maintainability for future enhancements.